“You can’t wing your on-camera talk.”

 You need to be sure you’re reaching the right audience.
 Otherwise you’re just creating free content for the masses with nothing in return.

-If what you expect in exchange is increased sales, an expanded customer base or wider brand recognition, you’ll want to invest some effort in finding your ideal audience.
+If what you want in exchange is increased sales, a larger customer base or wider brand recognition, you’ll want to invest some effort in finding your ideal audience.

-By incorporating audience identification into your video strategy, you stand a better chance of resonating with people who can actually make a difference to your fortunes.
+When you identify your audience, you stand a better chance of resonating with people who can actually make a difference to your fortunes.

-So, here’s a look at the video protocols that will given you a smooth landing instead of a resounding thud.
+Here’s a look at the video production process that will give you a smooth landing instead of a resounding thud.

 This is the part of your video creation process where you plan what you want to say, whether it’s with a script or script outline.
 Here you identify the key points keeping you connected to the main purpose of the video.

-This is also where you determine where you’ll be shooting your video.
+In the pre-production stage, you will also determine where you’ll be shooting your video.
 You want a set that’s neat and presentable to give your business a crucial image boost with the audience.

 Okay, so you are shooting your video now.
 You are bringing all of the elements of your planning together.

 With the additional footage you’ve shot, you can cover any mistakes made in your on-camera delivery.
-What the viewer will see is a professionally-edited video that’s eye-catching and informative.
+You can also add in text, slides and music to create a more professionally-edited video that’s eye-catching and engaging.

 By following the three stages of video production, you can create content that will have a greater impact for your business.
-It’s a three-step process followed by any serious videographer and is vastly superior to merely pointing the camera at yourself and letting a flurry of thoughts loose.
+This three-step process is vastly superior to merely pointing the camera at yourself and letting a flurry of thoughts loose.

 So don’t wing it, plan it!